Illumina/manta/src/markdown/mantaUserGuide.md

 For small targeted regions, it may also be helpful to consider the high sensitivity calling documentation below.

+#### Unpaired tumor sample

+Manta supports SV calling for tumor sample only.
+The tumor only mode can be triggered by supplying a tumor bam file but no normal bam.
+The results are reported in tumorSV.vcf.gz, where the supporting evidence of split reads and spanning paired reads are reported for each variance.
+However, Manta does not yet provide a scoring model for unpaired tumor samples, therefore no variant score reported in the vcf of tumor SVs.

+For low allele frequency variants, it may also be helpful to consider the high sensitivity calling documentation below.

 ### RNA-Seq

 Supplying the '--rna' flag at configuration time will provide